Assassin's Creed: Blade of Shao Jun: Lisa Huang

 After reliving Shao Jun and Zhang Qijie's reconciliation, Lisa notices the similarities between their relationship and her own friendship with Mari.
 However, she then begins to suffer from the Bleeding Effect and asks to end her therapy for the day.
 When Dr. Kagami refuses, Lisa reveals that she knows the Templar is using her and does not care about her well-being.
 In response, Kagami pulls out a gun and forces Lisa back into the Animus against her will.

 After experiencing Shao Jun's confrontation with Zhang Yong, Dr. Kagami laments her failure to discover the whereabouts of the Precursor box before being confronted by Lisa.
-Using her skills gained through the Bleeding Effect, Lisa disarms Kagami and admits that the doctor helped her afterall, as her experiences with Shao Jun's memories taught her that she doesn't need to change who she is.
+Using her skills gained through the Bleeding Effect, Lisa disarms Kagami and admits that the doctor helped her after all, as her experiences with Shao Jun's memories taught her that she doesn't need to change who she is.
 At that moment, Mari and Kiyoshi arrive, having stormed the Abstergo clinic to rescue Lisa.
 After destroying Kagami's Animus and sparing the doctor's life, the trio leave the clinic and are greeted by Kiyoshi's Mentor, Saeko Mochizuki.
 Saeko praises Lisa for everything she has accomplished and invites both her and Mari to join the Assassins.
 After they accept, Saeko tasks them to find Shao Jun's Precursor box.
 (Note: Given that the Precursor box was destroyed during the events of the 2017–2018 comic Assassin's Creed: Uprising, which takes place before Blade of Shao Jun, this mission is seemingly non-sensical and indicates a possible continuity error or retcon.)